Scholarships

 Scholarship recipients are responsible for making their own travel arrangements, with reimbursements made via bank transfer after the event, within 30 business days after receipt of banking details and relevant proofs of payment.

-For more information or any questions regarding upcoming scholarships opportunities, in particular regarding the World Cancer Leaders’ Summit or the Cancer Planners’ Forum, please contact us at scholarships@uicc.org.
+For more information or any questions regarding upcoming scholarships opportunities at the 2026 World Cancer Congress or the WHO Regional Committee Meetings, please contact us at scholarships@uicc.org.

 Contact us here